 For a skincare label that has been in the Indian market for years, it’s never easy to take the makeup route but Biotique does make an attempt at keeping it effortless and well-priced.
 The skin-first label features 4 interesting foundation options – The Matte Mousse Foundation (Rs 650) that’s soft as silk, the light-weight Stardew Insta Glow Complexion Care Foundation (Rs 350), the Magicare All Day Foundation (at a crazy Rs 140) and the star of the show, the Makeup Diva Radiance Illuminating Foundation (Rs 750) that covers imperfections immediately and gives you a natural glow.
 The gripe, a mere 3-4 shades in every formulation that doesn’t quite cut it.

 The good thing about Just Herbs is their constant innovation in skincare and their makeup range does hint at a lot happening in the next few months.
 The label did launch the Herb Enriched Skin Tint that’s very lightweight and easy to apply.
-The shade card needs a revamp because five shades with less medium-toned and dark-toned options might just be limiting.
-But as far as reviews are concerned, the foundation is already a big favourite among Instagrammers.
+The shade card has a good shade card, 12 shades more medium-toned and dark-toned options – works for us.
+As far as reviews are concerned, the foundation is already a big favourite among Instagrammers.

 Every two weeks, Sugar Cosmetics comes up with a new launch and lately, this Indian label has been impressing us with their potent formulations and pigmented shades.
 Their foundation is called the Drop The Base Serum Foundation and at Rs 899 is perfect for every Indian skin tone.
 Capped at 10 shades, the formula is super sheer and is hybrid between a serum and foundation and you know, the kind of skincare-makeup product that we all love.
 The feather-weight fluid and velvety texture is an added plus.